nerflad/connect-wifi.sh/README.md

 (Because I don't like netctl)

-Make sure you change $wificonf to a real path.
+Make sure you change $wificonf to the path of your config file, and $interface to the name of your NIC.

 ## Fatal Assumptions
 - Bash is installed :)